Riot City Blues Tour

 Riot City Blues Tour is the first live DVD from Scottish band Primal Scream.
-The show was filmed in high-definition at the Hammersmith Apollo in London during the tour in support of their latest album, Riot City Blues.
+The show was filmed in high-definition at the Hammersmith Apollo in London during the tour in support of their eighth album, Riot City Blues.
 The sold-out concert occurred soon after the band received the Godlike Geniuses award from British music publication NME.

 The DVD serves as a career retrospective, showcasing the band's history of over twenty years since it was formed in 1984.
 In addition to a set of 17 songs, including "Loaded" and "Kick Out the Jams" (which is exclusive to this DVD), all of the band's 13 music videos are included, as is a recent interview with band vocalist and founder Bobby Gillespie and frequent collaborator and bassist, Mani.